-In connection with the Quarterly Report on Form 10-Q of Skyline Medical Inc. (the "Company") for the quarter ended June 30, 2015 as filed with the Securities and Exchange Commission (the "Report"), I, Joshua Komberg, Chief Executive Officer (Principal Executive Officer) and, I, Bob Myers, Chief Financial Officer (Principal Financial Officer) of the Company, hereby certify as of the date hereof, solely for purposes of § 906 of the Sarbanes-Oxley Act of 2002, 18 U.S.C. § 1350, that to the best of my knowledge:
+In connection with Amendment No. 1 to the Quarterly Report on Form 10-Q of Skyline Medical Inc. (the "Company") for the quarter ended September 30, 2015 as filed with the Securities and Exchange Commission (the "Report"), I, Joshua Kornberg, Chief Executive Officer (Principal Executive Officer) of the Company and I, Bob Myers, Chief Financial Officer of the Company (Principal Financial Officer), hereby certify as of the date hereof, solely for purposes of § 906 of the Sarbanes-Oxley Act of 2002, 18 U.S.C. § 1350, that:

-- (1) The Report fully complies with the requirements of Section 13(a) or 15(d), as applicable, of the Securities Exchange Act of 1934, and - (2) The information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company at the dates and for the periods indicated.
+(1) The Report fully complies with the requirements of Section 13(a) or 15(d), as applicable, of the Securities Exchange Act of 1934, and

+(2) The information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company at the dates and for the periods indicated.